cj-anderson/CS395_Semester_Project/README.md

 # Saving and Quitting:

 Upon selecting this option, all player data will be serialized and stored in a "player_data.json" file.
 The player's data and the enemies' will also then be serialized and backed up into a "save_file.json" file.
 The program then exits.

+# Conclusion and Observations:

+Over the course of the semester, I made a variety of changes.
+For instance, one big change in the code of this project was how I implemented (or rather, removed implementation of) the Entity trait.
+Initially, the Player and Enemy structs were going to be based off of the Entity trait, and add custom methods and data members of their own.
+However, I later completely scrapped the implementation of this trait within the Player class, and it's largely unused in the Enemy class.
+Another change I made involved foreign function interface, or the lack thereof.
+I wanted to include Java initially (as I knew a lot more about Java than I did Rust when initially beginning this project.
+However, I later decided to complete this assignment 100% in Rust, and it helped me to learn the language instead of depending on a language i knew already.

+Given a month, I would try to find a way to add a second (or more) player class allowing for more equipment and items.
+I would also like to add checkpoints of some variety (i.e. specific "boss" enemies after x amount of rooms), and also encounters that don't always involve combat.
+I learned that relying on what I know isnt always going to work, and that sometimes other people might have ideas that benefit my project in some way.